|Application deadline:||Early application is encouraged|

 There is an initial two-week orientation period, which includes an introduction to studying at the School, sessions on key computing and study skills and an update on major pathogen groups.
 During the remaining ten weeks students take the modules Analysis & Design of Research Studies; Clinical Trials; Critical Skills for Tropical Medicine and Parasitology & Entomology.
 A further optional module is Molecular Biology.
 In addition in 'Friday Forum', students develop presentation skills by presenting their own experience to colleagues.

-C1: Clinical Infectious Diseases 1: Bacterial & Viral Diseases & Community Health in Developing Countries; Epidemiology & Control of Malaria; Advanced Immunology 1; Childhood Eye Diseases and Ocular Infections; Designing Disease Control Programmes in Developing Countries; Drugs, Alcohol and Tobacco; Generalised Linear Models; Health Care Evaluation; Health Promotion Approaches and Methods; Maternal & Child Nutrition; Molecular Biology & Recombinant DNA Techniques; Research Design & Analysis; Study Design: Writing a Study Proposal.
+Slot 1: Clinical Infectious Diseases 1: Bacterial & Viral Diseases & Community Health in Developing Countries; Epidemiology & Control of Malaria; Advanced Immunology 1; Childhood Eye Diseases and Ocular Infections; Designing Disease Control Programmes in Developing Countries; Drugs, Alcohol and Tobacco; Generalised Linear Models; Health Care Evaluation; Health Promotion Approaches and Methods; Maternal & Child Nutrition; Molecular Biology & Recombinant DNA Techniques; Research Design & Analysis; Study Design: Writing a Study Proposal.

-C2: Clinical Infectious Diseases 2: Parasitic Diseases & Clinical Medicine; Conflict & Health; Design & Analysis of Epidemiological Studies; Advanced Diagnostic Parasitology; Advanced Immunology; Analytical Models for Decision Making; Clinical Bacteriology 1; Family Planning Programmes; Health Systems; History & Health; Population, Poverty & Environment; Qualitative Methodologies; Statistical Methods in Epidemiology.
+Slot 2: Clinical Infectious Diseases 2: Parasitic Diseases & Clinical Medicine; Conflict & Health; Design & Analysis of Epidemiological Studies; Advanced Diagnostic Parasitology; Advanced Immunology; Analytical Models for Decision Making; Clinical Bacteriology 1; Family Planning Programmes; Health Systems; History & Health; Population, Poverty & Environment; Qualitative Methodologies; Statistical Methods in Epidemiology.

-D1: Clinical Infectious Diseases 3: Bacterial & Viral Diseases & Community Health in Developing Countries; Clinical Virology; Advanced Training in Molecular Biology; Clinical Immunology; Communicable Disease Control in Developed & Middle Income Countries; Current Issues in Safe Motherhood & Perinatal Health; Economic Evaluation; Epidemiology of Non-Communicable Diseases; How to Plan & Implement a Vision 2020 Project; Medical Anthropology in Public Health; Modelling & the Dynamics of Infectious Diseases; Nutrition in Emergencies; Packages of Care for Mental Disorders; Social Epidemiology; Sociological Approaches to Health; Spatial Epidemiology in Public Health; Tropical Environmental Health; Vector Sampling, Identification & Incrimination.
+Slot 3: Clinical Infectious Diseases 3: Bacterial & Viral Diseases & Community Health in Developing Countries; Clinical Virology; Advanced Training in Molecular Biology; Clinical Immunology; Communicable Disease Control in Developed & Middle Income Countries; Current Issues in Safe Motherhood & Perinatal Health; Economic Evaluation; Epidemiology of Non-Communicable Diseases; How to Plan & Implement a Vision 2020 Project; Medical Anthropology in Public Health; Modelling & the Dynamics of Infectious Diseases; Nutrition in Emergencies; Packages of Care for Mental Disorders; Social Epidemiology; Sociological Approaches to Health; Spatial Epidemiology in Public Health; Tropical Environmental Health; Vector Sampling, Identification & Incrimination.

-D2: Clinical Infectious Diseases 4: Parasitic Diseases & Clinical Medicine; Epidemiology & Control of Communicable Diseases; Ethics, Public Health & Human Rights; Immunology of Parasitic Infection: Principles; Clinical Bacteriology 2; Environmental Epidemiology; Genetic Epidemiology; Globalisation & Health; Molecular Biology Research Progress & Applications; Nutrition Related Chronic Disease; Organisational Management; Population Dynamics & Projections; Reviewing the Literature; Sexual Health; Skills, Resources & Technology for Vision 2020; Survival Analysis & Bayesian Statistics; Vector Biology & Vector Parasite Interaction.
+Slot 4: Clinical Infectious Diseases 4: Parasitic Diseases & Clinical Medicine; Epidemiology & Control of Communicable Diseases; Ethics, Public Health & Human Rights; Immunology of Parasitic Infection: Principles; Clinical Bacteriology 2; Environmental Epidemiology; Genetic Epidemiology; Globalisation & Health; Molecular Biology Research Progress & Applications; Nutrition Related Chronic Disease; Organisational Management; Population Dynamics & Projections; Reviewing the Literature; Sexual Health; Skills, Resources & Technology for Vision 2020; Survival Analysis & Bayesian Statistics; Vector Biology & Vector Parasite Interaction.

-E: AIDS; Antimicrobial Chemotherapy; Control of Reproductive Tract Infections/Sexually Transmitted Infections; Global Disability & Health; Immunology of Parasitic Infection: Practice; Mycology; Advanced Statistical Methods in Epidemiology; Analysing Survey & Population Data; Applying Public Health Principles in Developing Countries; Environmental Health Policy; Integrated Vector Management; Integrating Module: Health Promotion; Molecular Cell Biology & Infection; Nutrition Programme Planning; Pathogen Genomics; Principles and Practice of Public Health.
+Slot 5: AIDS; Antimicrobial Chemotherapy; Control of Reproductive Tract Infections/Sexually Transmitted Infections; Global Disability & Health; Immunology of Parasitic Infection: Practice; Mycology; Advanced Statistical Methods in Epidemiology; Analysing Survey & Population Data; Applying Public Health Principles in Developing Countries; Environmental Health Policy; Integrated Vector Management; Integrating Module: Health Promotion; Molecular Cell Biology & Infection; Nutrition Programme Planning; Pathogen Genomics; Principles and Practice of Public Health.

 Students complete a research project in a subject of their choice, for example, writing up and analysing work carried out before coming to the School, a literature review, or a research study proposal.
 Some students gather data overseas or in the UK for analysis within the project.
 Such projects require early planning.
 Students undertaking projects overseas will require additional funding of up to £1,500 to cover costs involved.